 12:6:4 Order Tickets: All alternative transactions will be entered on the firm's workbook blotter and reviewed monthly by the home office senior principals.
-Evidence of review is noted on the compliance review cover letter the evaluation of suitability of recommendations.
-If the customer refuses to provide the requested information, the new account form should be so marked.
+Evidence of review is noted on the compliance review cover letter

-12:6:5 Suitability: Representatives are required to obtain pertinent information about customers (depending on the type of customer) regarding financial background, tax status, investment objectives, and other information to assist in
+12:6:5 Suitability: Representatives are required to obtain pertinent information about clients (depending on the type of client) regarding financial background, tax status, investment objectives, and other information to assist in the evaluation of suitability of recommendations.
+If the client refuses to provide the requested information, the new account form should be so marked.